This guide gives step by step instructions of how to sample drinking water in schools to test for lead and copper.

 - The protocols described below are for sampling fixtures under the Lead Contamination Control Act and do not replace sampling requirements under the Lead and Copper Rule (if applicable).

-The protocol below is designed to identify lead and copper problems at taps and upstream plumbing within school facilities and in the water entering facilities.
+The protocol below is designed to identify lead and copper problems at taps and upstream plumbing within school facilities.

 Additional Resources for Steps to Create and Implement a Sampling Program